Lindsay Hartwig: Politics

 Hartwig began his political career as a councillor with the Shire of Monto (1961–1970) and was appointed chairman in 1964.

 In 1972, he was preselected for the safe National Party seat of Callide.
 He was elected at the 1972 election, winning re-election as a National in 1974, 1977 and 1980.
 In 1981, Hartwig was expelled from the National Party caucus by a vote of 33 to 2 by the party executive for repeated criticism of party president Sir Robert Sparkes.
 He won re-election as an independent in 1983, but retired at the 1986 election.
 During his time as an independent, he was elected as the Chairman of the Livingstone Shire Council in a landslide.
 However, he only served about 11 months as chairman because of continual concerns about his ability to be effective as a shire chairman given his parliamentary duties.

 Hartwig was never appointed to state Cabinet but had a notable achievement in fighting successfully to have Queensland Day officially recognised.
 He also adopted a unique radio campaign.
 He put together a race-call commercial and called himself "Lovable Lindsay" who always won by a nose.

-After leaving Parliament he became involved with the Liberal Party for a time and contested the 1988 South-Coast by-election for the fringe right-wing Citizens Electoral Council.
+After leaving parliament, he became involved with the Liberal Party for a time and contested the 1988 South-Coast by-election for the Citizens Electoral Council.